Zylops/chameleon/README.md

 ## Game Overview

-- **Players**: Everyone except one person (the "imposter") receives a secret topic.
+- **Players**: Everyone except one person (the "chameleon") receives a secret topic.
-- **Imposter**: Does not know the topic.
+- **Chameleon**: Does not know the topic.
 - **Goal**: Players take turns saying something about the topic.
-After all turns, everyone tries to deduce who the imposter is.
+After all turns, everyone tries to deduce who the chameleon is.

 ## How This App Works

 - The app generates a topic using Gemini LLM.
-- Each player is dealt their role (topic or imposter) one at a time.
+- Each player is dealt their role (topic or chameleon) one at a time.
 - The app is designed to run on a central server (laptop/desktop) and be accessed by a single phone, which is passed around to each player for their turn.
 - The app does **not** handle the actual gameplay or voting—just topic/role assignment.